admhpr/craigy/README.md

 ```

-You can also add a stack trace by running:
+You can also enable verbose logging by running:

 ```bash
 DEBUG=nightmare* npm run start <city> <price> <imageFolder?>